 A: Soft copy orders are priced at $3 per participant at the nonprofit rate and $4 per participant at the for profit rate.
 Hard copy orders, due to the additional time, labor, and materials required to fulfill the order, are priced at $5 per participant at the nonprofit rate and $6 per participant at the for profit rate.

 Q: What are the benefits of electronic soft copies versus hard copies?

-A: The primary benefits of soft copies are that they can be distributed to others (such as students) electronically, that the delivery time is much shorter than for hard copies, and that soft copies entail no shipping charges.
+A: The primary benefits of soft copies are that they are delivered immediately via email, are less expensive than hard copies, and that soft copies entail no shipping charges.
 The primary benefits of hard copies are that they require no additional time or effort to prepare them for in-person use, and that (for multiple role-simulations) they are printed on colored paper that makes it easier to distinguish the different roles.

 Q: Who might want to order soft copies instead of hard copies?

 A: Teaching Negotiation Resource Center customers who might prefer soft copies include those who teach online and/or distribute their course materials via e-mail or a course website; those who wish to incorporate PON materials into a course packet; those who need their materials on an urgent basis, and those (particularly outside the U.S.) for whom shipping costs might be an obstacle.
 Customers who plan to distribute their course materials in paper format might prefer hard copies because the hard copies arrive fully ready for use.